-Micron New York Semiconductor Manufacturing LLC (Micron), a Delaware limited liability company and wholly owned subsidiary of Micron Technology, Inc., is proposing to construct a semiconductor manufacturing campus (the "Micron Campus") in the Town of Clay, New York, at the White Pine Commerce Park (WPCP), an approximately 1,400-acre industrial park controlled by the Onondaga County Industrial Development Agency (OCIDA).
+Micron New York Semiconductor Manufacturing LLC (Micron), a Delaware limited liability company (LLC) and wholly owned subsidiary of Micron Technology, Inc., is proposing to construct a semiconductor manufacturing campus (the "Micron Campus") in the Town of Clay, New York, at the White Pine Commerce Park (WPCP), an approximately 1,400-acre industrial park controlled by the Onondaga County Industrial Development Agency (OCIDA).
 The Micron Campus, together with ancillary development on nearby properties (described below), are referred to collectively as the "Proposed Project."

-OCIDA circulated a notice of intent to serve as State Environmental Quality Review Act (SEQRA) (6 NYCRR Part 617) (New York Environmental Conservation Law §§8-0101 et seq.)
+After receipt of an Application for Financial Assistance from Micron, OCIDA circulated a notice of intent to serve as State Environmental Quality Review Act (SEQRA) (6 NYCRR Part 617) (New York Environmental Conservation Law §§8-0101 et seq.)
 Lead Agency on July 28, 2023.
 No objections to that notice were received during the 30-day period commencing on that date.
-At its regular meeting of September 14, 2023, OCIDA issued a Positive Declaration, indicating the need for an Environmental Impact Statement (EIS), and scheduled a public scoping meeting to be held on October 11, 2023.
+At its regular meeting of September 14, 2023, OCIDA issued a Positive Declaration, indicating the need for an Environmental Impact Statement (EIS), and scheduled a public scoping meeting held on October 11, 2023.

 Micron, as the Project Sponsor, will prepare a draft Environmental Impact Statement (DEIS) pursuant to SEQRA.
-Since the Proposed Project will require certain federal permits and approvals that require federal environmental review, including, but not limited to, federal wetlands permits pursuant to Section 404 of the Clean Water Act, the SEQRA DEIS will also contain information to support National Environmental Policy Act (NEPA) of 1969 (42 United States Code (U.S.C.) § 4321 et seq.) review.
+Since Micron is seeking federal funding under the "Creating Helpful Incentives to Produce Semiconductors and Science Act of 2022 (the "CHIPS Act") and the Proposed Project will require certain federal permits and approvals that require federal environmental review, including, but not limited to, federal wetlands permits pursuant to Section 404 of the Clean Water Act, the SEQRA DEIS will also contain information to support the National Environmental Policy Act (NEPA) of 1969 (42 United States Code (U.S.C.) § 4321 et seq.) review.

-This document is the Draft SEQRA Scope for the proposed DEIS.
-It was prepared pursuant to 6 NYCRR Part 617.8 and provides: (1) a brief description of the Proposed Project; (2) an identification of potentially significant adverse impacts from the SEQRA Environmental Assessment Form and consultation with Federal, State, and local agencies; (3) the extent and quality of information needed to adequately address each impact; (4) an initial identification of mitigation measures; and (5) the reasonable alternatives to be considered.
+This document is the Final SEQRA Scope for the proposed DEIS.
+It was prepared pursuant to 6 NYCRR Part 617.8 and provides: (1) a brief description of the Proposed Project; (2) an identification of potentially significant adverse impacts from the SEQRA Environmental Assessment Form and through consultation with Federal, State, and local agencies; (3) the extent and quality of information needed to adequately address each impact; (4) an initial identification of mitigation measures; and (5) the reasonable alternatives to be considered.

-1.1 PROJECT OVERVIEW
+1.1 PROPOSED PROJECT OVERVIEW AND DESCRIPTION

 Micron is a world leader in innovative memory solutions that transform how the world uses information.
 For over 40 years, the company has been instrumental to the world's most significant technology advancements, delivering optimal memory and storage systems for a broad range of applications.
 Memory is at the leading edge of semiconductor manufacturing and fuels everything from feature-rich 5G smartphones to the Al-enabled cloud.
-Micron's leadership in both DRAM and NAND technologies provides the market-based confidence to invest up to \$100 billion to affirm the company's industry-leading memory innovation and deliver differentiated products to its customers.
+Micron's leadership in both

+DRAM and NAND technologies provides the market-based confidence to invest up to \$100 billion to affirm the company's industry-leading memory innovation and deliver differentiated products to its customers.